 Jonathan Bartley wants to see the Home office scrapped.
 He said that the department was "pernicious" in its treatment of people and wanted instead to set up two new Ministries to replace the Home Office.

 In a speech to his party conference, he warned of a "new authoritarianism" in Britain and said he was "ashamed of what our country has become".

 He went onto say that only the Greens could deal with the injustices that led to Brexit.

 Green Party suggests having a Ministry of Sanctuary and Ministry for the Interior

-It is suggested that instead of the Home Office there should be the Ministry for Sanctuary and a separate Ministry for the Interior for law and order.
-The Ministry of Sanctuary would take over the functions of UK Visas and Immigration.
+It is suggested that instead of the Home Office there should be the Ministry for Sanctuary to take over the functions of UK Visas and Immigration and a separate Ministry for the Interior for law and order.

 Jonathan Bartley also had the following to say:

 "We would abolish the pernicious Home Office because transformation of our country demands a system that is truly representative of and fair to everyone," he said.

 Numerous concerns about UK Visa and Immigration at Home Office